ARE YOU READY TO WELCOME A NEW MEMBER TO YOUR FAMILY?

 We have an adoption fee for a number of reasons.
 It discourages non committed people from adopting a pet as it is asking for a financial commitment upfront.
 Remember, if you can’t afford the adoption fee, how will you afford vet visits?
 It also recovers some of the money that we spend on the kitten, allowing us to continue saving cats in need.

-Our adoption fee for a kitten is $180.
+Our adoption fee for a kitten is $220.
 This covers multiple costs as outlined in ‘What does your fee pay for?’.
-An adult cat is $100.
-This is because most of the adult cats that come into our care are already desexed. but we will give them a general health check and flea and worm treatments.
+An adult cat is $120.
+This is because most of the adult cats that come into our care are already desexed.
+But we will give them a general health check, flea and worm treatments and insert/register their mircrochip.